Jbachtiger/ci-pp2-quizanaughts/README.md

 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)

-### Frameworks, Libaries and Programs Used
+### Frameworks, Libraries and Programs Used
 - [Gitpod](https://gitpod.io/projects) - this was my code editor for this project
-- [Git](https://git-scm.com/) - was used for version control using the terminal through Gitpod to commit to Git and push to Github
+- [Git](https://git-scm.com/) - was used for version control using the terminal through Gitpod to commit to Git and push to GitHub
-- [Github](https://github.com/) - is used to store the code for this project after being pushed from Git
+- [GitHub](https://github.com/) - is used to store the code for this project after being pushed from Git
 - [Balsamiq](https://balsamiq.com/) - was used to create the wireframes during the design process
 - [Google Fonts](https://fonts.google.com/) - used to import fonts to website
 - [TinyPNG](https://tinypng.com/) - used to compress images
 - [Canva](https://www.canva.com/) - used to edit and resize background images
 - [GoogleDev Tools](https://developer.chrome.com/docs/devtools/) - was used to help investigate issues with code and visually see what code was related to which area on the page.
-The console function was also used for Javascript
+The console function was also used for JavaScript
-- [Techsini](http://techsini.com/multi-mockup/index.php) - was used to generate multi-device website mockups
+- [Techsini](http://techsini.com/multi-mockup/index.php) - was used to generate multi-device website mock-ups
 - [ColorSpace](https://mycolor.space/?hex=%23ADD8E6&sub=1) - used to generate colour pallets for use on website
 - [a11y](https://color.a11y.com/) - used to check website colour contrast and accessibility
 - [Fireshot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg?hl=en) - this was a Google chrome extension used to take screenshots
 - [HTML Formatter](https://webformatter.com/html) - used to double check all Javascript, HTML and CSS code was formatted correctly

 ## Testing
-- The main focus of the testing is on Javascript, HTML and CSS as these are the three languages that were used to create the quiz and static web pages
+- The main focus of the testing is on JavaScript, HTML and CSS as these are the three languages that were used to create the quiz and static web pages
 - The testing carried out ensures that the functionality and visual aspects of the website all work as intended
-- Testing will be done using numerous devices and browsers, ensuring all UX is to a high standard as well as testing the websites accessibility, SEO and validation
+- Testing will be done using numerous devices and browsers', ensuring all UX is to a high standard as well as testing the websites accessibility, SEO and validation
 - I have checked the following:

   - The overall website navigational experience, ensuring the main quiz UI is easy to use, there's a clear logic flow to the menu and all pages can be accessed quickly
   - All internal links and modals work correctly
-  - All forms are working as expected including script checks e.g. if a user fills in a mandatory field in a form an error message is shown, js code runs correctly on the form and returns expected values, optimally formatted for better readability
+  - All forms are working as expected including script checks e.g. if a user fills in a mandatory field in a form an error message is shown, JS code runs correctly on the form and returns expected values, optimally formatted for better readability
-  - All JS code is being executed without any errors, the main quiz game is working as it should be as well as all of its extra features
+  - All JS code is being executed without any errors; the main quiz game is working as it should be as well as all of its extra features
   - Contrast checks should report no errors
   - Validation checks for HTML and CSS should report no errors
   - Lighthouse test scores should be high (within 90-100 range)